Lightfarde History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Lightfarde is a name whose history is entwined with the ancient Anglo-Saxon tribes of Britain.
 It was a name for a swift runner.
 The surname Lightfarde is derived from the Old English words leoht, which means light, and fot, which means foot.
 Occasionally, this name was applied as an occupational surname to a messenger.

 Early Origins of the Lightfarde family